zodiacon/TotalRegistry/README.md

 * Show real Registry (not just the standard one)
 * Sort list view by any column
-* Key icons for hives, access deined and links
+* Key icons for hives, inaccessible keys, and links
 * Key details: last write time and number of keys/values.
 * Full search (Find All / Ctrl+Shift+F)
 * Enhanced hex editor for binary values